 Smoking and LAA

 - No relationship between smoking and the development of LAA has been established.
-Studies of smoking in allergic and nonallergic workers have not revealed differences in incidence and/or extent of LAA; however, smoking should be prohibited for hygiene purposes (see Part 1) and is prohibited in The Australian National University (Policy paper 30/l988: "Smoking in the University").
+Studies of smoking in allergic and non-allergic workers have not revealed differences in incidence and/or extent of LAA; however, smoking is not allowed for hygiene purposes in the workplace at the ANU as identified in the Australian National University Smoke-free Policy.

 Prevention of LAA

-- Eye wear and masks should always be available for worker use if required.
+- Eye wear and masks should always be available for worker use and worn if identified in a risk assessment or in local area operating procedures.
 Masks (particularly those that are charcoal impregnated and effective against respirable dust) offer some degree of protection to the intolerant person, but may be inadequate if the challenge is high or the person has become sensitised.